zeroknowledgediscovery/zedwiki/project/Microbiome Analysis Steps.md

-# Next Steps
+# Next Steps @Lynn

-* replicate the 29 biomes for data2 that we have for data1
+* Replicate the 29 biomes for data2 that we have for data1
 * Time series forecasting for all biomes for data1 and data2
 * Keep track of which biomes have more/less data
 * Check if qnet for data2 is generated at higher p-value